randoromm/snake-clone/README.md

 ### Bugs ###

-* The boundaries of the grid/arena/level are not the same for Linux and Windows.
+* The boundaries of the grid/arena/level are not the same for Linux and Windows (Correct on Windows).
 * You can move the snake backwards (inside itself) if you are quick enough.